 The indicated duration is greater than the current basic NAV value.

-The STA is not solicited an immediate response by the PPDU carrying the frame.
+The received frame’s RA is not equal to the STA’s own MAC address (#7568)

+A STA, that is a TXOP holder, shall not update the intra-BSS NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION.(#7567)

-A STA shall update the intra-BSS NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION if and only if all the following conditions are met:
+A STA, that is a not a TXOP holder,(#7567) shall update the intra-BSS NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION if and only if all the following conditions are met:

-The RXVECTOR parameter TXOP_DURATION is not set to all 1s.
+The RXVECTOR parameter TXOP_DURATION is not set to UNSPECIFIED(#7567).

 The PPDU that carried information of the RXVECTOR parameter is identified as intra-BSS according to the rule described in 27.2.1 (Intra-BSS and inter-BSS frame determination).

-The STA does not receive a frame with the duration information indicated by a Duration field in the PSDU of the PPDU carrying the RXVECTOR parameter TXOP_DURATION.
+The STA does not receive a frame with the duration information indicated by a Duration field in the PSDU of the PPDU with(#9420) the RXVECTOR parameter TXOP_DURATION.

 The duration information indicated by the RXVECTOR parameter TXOP_DURATION is greater than the STA's current intra-BSS NAV.

-The PPDU that carried information of the RXVECTOR parameter is not an HE TB PPDU triggered by the STA.
+(#7567)

 A STA shall update the basic NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION if and only if all the following conditions are met:

-The RXVECTOR parameter TXOP_DURATION is not set to all 1s.
+The RXVECTOR parameter TXOP_DURATION is not set to UNSPECIFIED(#7567).

 The PPDU that carried information for the RXVECTOR parameter is identified as inter-BSS or cannot be identified as intra-BSS or inter-BSS according to the rule described in 27.2.1 (Intra-BSS and inter-BSS frame determination).

-The STA does not receive a frame with the duration information indicated by a Duration field in the PSDU of the PPDU carrying the RXVECTOR parameter TXOP_DURATION.
+The STA does not receive a frame with the duration information indicated by a Duration field in the PSDU of the PPDU with(#9420) the RXVECTOR parameter TXOP_DURATION.

 The duration information indicated by the RXVECTOR parameter TXOP_DURATION is greater than the STA's current basic NAV.